-While the evidence is clear that people do still read blogs in record numbers today, it’s never been more important to create a great scannable content experience for your readers—so that they can quickly locate the answers they’re seeking and move on with their busy lives.
+So, if you’re wondering… are blogs still a thing?
+Well, the evidence is clear that people do still read blogs in record numbers today (and yes bloggers still make money).
+However, it’s never been more important to create a great scannable content experience for your readers—so that they can quickly locate the answers they’re seeking and move on with their busy lives.
 Having worked as a blogger, business owner, writer and content marketer myself, that’s something I have a lot of experience with.

 Over the years, I’ve been teaching 500,000 monthly readers how to start a blog on the right foot—and one of the most important aspects of that process has become choosing a blog layout and design that delivers a great experience for your readers… thus encouraging them to come back for more.

 So with that goal in mind, let’s talk a little more about how to make sure people still read your blog.